 Best Insect Repellent: Sea to Summit Adaptor Sleeping Bag Liner

 This version of the brand’s Adaptor CoolMax liner is specially designed for use in areas with plenty of bugs.
-It’s impregnated with Insect Shield technology; which Amazon reviewers report as standing up to the test even when using the liner by itself in hot climates.
+It’s impregnated with Insect Shield technology, which effectively works even when using the liner by itself in hot climates.
 The comfortable, stretchy CoolMax fabric adapts quickly to different temperatures, keeping you warm on chilly nights and wicking moisture to keep you dry in high humidity.
 For extra protection from hungry bugs, draw the liner’s hood tight around your face.
 It comes in an Ultra-Sil stuff sack and is machine washable (though avoiding fabric softener is advisable in order to maintain the bag’s wicking properties).